Dec 10, 2012read the 41 comments

 SMILE Organization, designed by Altaf Sharif

-I can’t think of any others, except for the one smile that rules them all.
+I can’t remember any others, except for the one smile that rules them all.

 Not the latest Kraft logo. ;)